hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 	rbd rm image1

-To remove a block device from a pool, execute the following, but replace {image-name} with the name of the image to remove and replace {pool-name} with the name of the pool:
+To remove a block device from a pool, execute the following command:

 	rbd rm {image-name} -p {pool-name}